wtpayne/design_factory/a3_src/h90_internal/process/setting_up_a_discord_bot.rst

 Running your bot
 ================

-To run your version of the accord bot, make the following changes to the df files:
+To run your version of the harmonica bot, make the following changes to the df files:

 * Open the 'default.env' file in located in::